BasicsHome and Search

 By 1901 the family had moved to 9 Carlyle Parade, Darwen Road in St Faith's parish where they had a toy shop run by Ellen Matilda, assisted by Ellen Eugenie.
 Presumably Henry made the toys.

 By 1911 the family had moved again to 49 Leighton Road West Ealing.
 Henry (58), carpenter; Ellen Matilda (56) ran a drapery business from her home, assisted by her daughter Ellen Eugenie.
-Their home had seven rooms and the couple had been married 32 years: the census also reveals they had three children, one having died.
-I have not traced this child.
+Their home had seven rooms and the couple had been married 32 years: the census also reveals they had three children, one having died, and searches found Daisy May whose birth and death were registered in the first quarter of 1886.

 Ellen Matilda died in 1923, at Church Road Hanwell.
 Her husband Henry survived another 10 years, dying in 1933 in hospital.
 His daughter Nellie registered his death from the family home, 38 Church Road Hanwell.Top